python-useful-helpers/exec-helpers/README.rst

 The next command level uses lower level and kwargs are forwarded, so expected exit codes are forwarded from `check_stderr`.
 Implementation specific flags are always set via kwargs.

-If required to mask part of command from logging, `log_mask_re` attribute can be set global over instance or providden with command.
+If required to mask part of command from logging, `log_mask_re` attribute can be set global over instance or provided with command.
 All regex matched groups will be replaced by `'<*masked*>'`.

 .. code-block:: python